 When is the Ethereum Pectra Upgrade Going to Happen?

-The timing for the Pectra upgrade is unclear but is expected sometime during the first quarter of 2025.
+The timing for the Pectra upgrade is subject to change but the latest estimate is around April 8th.

 What do Ethereum Stakers Need to Know?